thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/sia-connect.md

   - "<b>Input template</b>" - "<b>{&#37;ITEM.NAME&#37;: &#37;VALUE&#37;}</b>";
 - Click on <b>"Save item"</b> button.

-<b>Publish data</b> item added.
+<b>Publish data</b> item has been added.

 {% include images-gallery.liquid imageCollection="adding-thingsboard-instance-2" %}

 And finally, we have to add mapping.
-A mapping is a virtual connection between two items which will handle data transmission between the two e.g. a mapping from a PLC item to a MQTT item.
-For this purpose, use the following steps:
+A mapping is a virtual connection between two items which will handle data transmission between the two  (e.g. a mapping from a PLC item to a MQTT item).
+For this purpose, follow these steps:

 - Click on the <b>"+ New mapping"</b> in the "<b>Mappings on ThingsBoard</b>" section;
 - For "<b>Sender Item</b>" select "<b>OPC-UA Device</b>" as instance and "<b>Temperature</b>" as "<b>Item</b>";
 - For "<b>Receiver item</b>" select "<b>ThingsBoard</b>" as "<b>Instance</b>" and "<b>Publish data</b>" as "<b>Item</b>";
 - Click on "<b>Save mapping</b>" button.

-Mapping added.
+Mapping has been added.

 {% include images-gallery.liquid imageCollection="adding-thingsboard-instance-3" %}

 Add other mappings, such as "<b>Power</b>" and "<b>Humidity</b>", by following the steps described above.

-So, in the final result, you will have the following list of mappings:
+After completing these steps, you will have the following list of mappings:

 {% include images-gallery.liquid imageCollection="adding-thingsboard-instance-4" %}

 ## Check data on ThingsBoard

-Once you have successfully done all the steps above and SIA Connect sent data, you can see it in the device "Latest telemetry" tab of your ThingsBoard instance:
+Once you have successfully done all the steps above and SIA Connect has sent data, you can view it in the "Latest telemetry" tab of the device in your ThingsBoard instance:

 - Navigate to the "<b>Devices</b>" page of the "<b>Entities</b>" section of your <b>ThingsBoard</b> instance;
 - Click on the OPC-UA Device row in the table to open device details;
 - Navigate to the "<b>Latest telemetry</b>" tab.

-You must see incoming data.
+You should see incoming data displayed.

 {% include images-gallery.liquid imageCollection="check-data-on-thingsboard" %}